sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 Operand2 = Args("operands")(1)
 ' Access a string value inside a composite value.
 Reason = Args("metadata")("reason")
-' This will raise a "Type Mismatch" exception: "metadata" is a composite value which cannot be cast to "Integer".
+' This will raise a "Type Mismatch" exception: "metadata" is a composite value which can't be cast to "Integer".
 Error = Args("metadata")
 ```
 Elementary fields are automatically cast to the compatible native type.
 Trying to assign to an incompatible type will raise an exception.
 Array elements can be accessed by their numeric index.
-Arrays cannot be directly cast to a native array type.
-Accessing a field which does not exist will return an empty [GlueDynamicValue](#classes-gluedynamicvalue).
+Arrays can't be directly cast to a native array type.
+Accessing a field which doesn't exist will return an empty [GlueDynamicValue](#classes-gluedynamicvalue).

 You can also store a lower-level composite value or array in a temporary variable and use it to access its fields.
 This helps avoid unnecessary repetitions of the path to deeper nested composite values and extra calls to the Glue42 COM library: